General Data Protection Regulation

-However, access to personal data of domain name registrants is granted when such access is necessary for technical reasons such as for the facilitation of transfers, or law enforcement when it is legally entitled to such access.
+However, access to personal data of domain name registrants is granted when such access is necessary for technical reasons such as facilitation of transfers or law enforcement when it is legally entitled to such access.

-In certain circumstances, you are acting as the controller, for example, when you decide what information from your contacts or subscribers is uploaded or transferred into your iPage account, which means you will have some additional obligations around such things as subject data rights.
+In certain circumstances, you act as the controller, for example, when you decide what information from your contacts or subscribers is uploaded or transferred into your iPage account, which means you will have some additional obligations around such things subject data rights.
 We urge you to understand this and seek legal advice where you think necessary.

-Our Terms of Service require you to obtain and process all personal data appropriately lawfully.
+Our Terms of Service requires you to obtain and process all personal data appropriately lawfully.
 You will need to continue to do this to be compliant with the GDPR.